 A number of limitations must be considered when interpreting our results.
 First, each ROOTS group was observed only three times.
 While this was primarily driven by resource constraints in the larger efficacy trial, more observations would likely permit a deeper understanding of the treatment intensity of ROOTS.
-Another possible limitation was that our replication study did not consider other potential variables of treatment intensity.
+One suggestion to accommodate the expense of conducting real-time observations in large-scale research and gain the capacity to paint a richer picture of instructional practices would be to conduct more observations in a limited number of classrooms of the research sample.
+Another possible limitation was that the intervention groups were taught by "interventionists" rather than the classroom teachers.
+Teachers likely have a better grasp of the current level of performance of their students and thus could provide more effective mathematics instruction for their struggling students.
+A third limitation was that our replication study did not consider other potential variables of treatment intensity.
 For example, examining the duration or complexity of the targeted student practice opportunities may provide further insight into the treatment intensity of the 2:1 and 5:1 ROOTS groups.
-Relatedly, the current study included the quality of explicit instruction as a metric of treatment and results suggested that quality of individual practice opportunities was higher in the 2:1 ROOTS groups.
-While blind to our research hypotheses, it is plausible observers may have been partial to the smaller groups thus impacting the quality ratings.
+Relatedly, the current study included the quality of explicit instruction as a metric of treatment, and results suggested that quality of individual practice opportunities was higher in the 2:1 ROOTS groups.
+While blind to our research hypotheses, it is plausible observers may have been partial to the smaller groups, thus impacting the quality ratings.
 Also, the same group of researchers carried out the current study and the initial RCT.
 Author overlap can introduce bias in replication research (Coyne et al., 2016).
 We contend, however, that the likelihood of this type of bias was largely controlled for through the inclusion of an external independent evaluator.
 Finally, this study focused specifically on the ROOTS intervention.
 Therefore, future research is warranted to determine whether our findings replicate with other Tier 2 mathematics interventions.